utnet-org/utility-cli-rs/docs/NEW_NEAR_CLI_INTERFACE.md

-# New NEAR CLI interface
+# New unc CLI interface

-NEAR CLI is built for:
+unc CLI is built for:
-- **NEAR dApp developers**, who build smart-contracts, UIs, and tooling on NEAR.
+- **unc dApp developers**, who build smart-contracts, UIs, and tooling on unc.
 - **Tech-savvy people** automating their routines.
 - **Validators**

-NEAR CLI is using extensions to satisfy all groups of users.
+unc CLI is using extensions to satisfy all groups of users.
-- **Core NEAR CLI** commands should be usefull for all groups of users.
+- **Core unc CLI** commands should be usefull for all groups of users.
 - **Extensions** are used by a particular group or several groups of users.
-- **Core NEAR CLI** is a single binary, there is no extensions that are installed *by default*.
+- **Core unc CLI** is a single binary, there is no extensions that are installed *by default*.
-- Each extension is a separate binary that can be installed and executed from **NEAR CLI**.
+- Each extension is a separate binary that can be installed and executed from **unc CLI**.
-- **Core NEAR CLI** extensions system only allows to introduce top-level commands through its design.
+- **Core unc CLI** extensions system only allows to introduce top-level commands through its design.

-NEAR CLI UX principles:
+unc CLI UX principles:
 - All altering actions should have a confirmation step with an option to skip confirmation with an explicit command line parameter (e.g. `send` at the end of the command)
 - All direct children commands of a single parent command should be aligned (either represent an action or a resource, but never a mix of those on the same hierarchy level): `contract` -> `state` (resource) and `contract` -> `deploy` (action) are not aligned, so it should be either `contract` -> `get-state` + `contract` -> `deploy` or `contract` -> `state` -> `view` + `contract` -> `code` -> `deploy`
 - Interactive mode should look like: `command - description`.
 It will help people to learn the commands.

-## Core NEAR CLI commands
+## Core unc CLI commands

 ```
 account